lssalgado/udacity-kotlin-project1/starter/README.md

 Open the starter project in Android Studio

-##Steps

-1. Open the starter project in Android Studio

-2. Add the navigation libraries to the app build.gradle file

-3. Add the safe-arg plugin to the main and app build.gradle file

-4. Create a new navigation xml file

-5. Create a new Login destination.

-   * Include email and password labels

-   - Include email and password fields
-   - Create buttons for creating a new login and logging in with an existing account
-   - Clicking either button should navigate to the Welcome Screen.

-6. Create a new Welcome screen destination that includes:

-   * A new layout
-   * At least 2 textviews
-   * A navigation button with actions to navigate to the instructions screen

-7. Create a new Instruction destination that includes:

-   * A new layout
-   * At least 2 textviews
-   * A navigation button with actions to navigate to the shoe list screen

-8. Create a class that extends ViewModel

-   *  Use a LiveData field that returns the list of shoes

-9. Create a new Shoe List destination that includes:

-   * A new layout
-   * A ScrollView
-   * A LinearLayout for Shoe Items
-   * A FloatingActionButton with an action to navigate to the shoe detail screen

-10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.

-11. Create a new Shoe Detail destination that includes:

-    * A new layout
-    * A TextView label and EditView for the
-      * Shoe Name
-      * Company
-      * Shoe Size
-      * Description
-    * A Cancel button with an action to navigate back to the shoe list screen
-    * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model

-12. Make sure you can’t go back to onboarding screens

-13. In the Shoe List screen:

-    * Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels)
-    * Observe the shoes variable from the ViewModel
-    * Use DataBindingUtil to inflate the shoe_list layout
-    * Add a new layout item into the scrollview for each shoe.
+## Steps

+- [x] Open the starter project in Android Studio

+- [x] Add the navigation libraries to the app build.gradle file

+- [x] Add the safe-arg plugin to the main and app build.gradle file

+- [x] Create a new navigation xml file

+- [x] Create a new Login destination.

+   - [x] Include email and password labels
+   - [x] Include email and password fields
+   - [x] Create buttons for creating a new login and logging in with an existing account
+   - [x] Clicking either button should navigate to the Welcome Screen.

+- [x] Create a new Welcome screen destination that includes:

+   - [x] A new layout
+   - [x] At least 2 textviews
+   - [x] A navigation button with actions to navigate to the instructions screen

+- [x] Create a new Instruction destination that includes:

+   - [x] A new layout
+   - [x] At least 2 textviews
+   - [x] A navigation button with actions to navigate to the shoe list screen

+- [x] Create a class that extends ViewModel

+   - [x]  Use a LiveData field that returns the list of shoes

+- [x] Create a new Shoe List destination that includes:

+   - [x] A new layout
+   - [x] A ScrollView
+   - [ ] A LinearLayout for Shoe Items
+   - [x] A FloatingActionButton with an action to navigate to the shoe detail screen

+- [x] In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.

+- [ ] Create a new Shoe Detail destination that includes:

+    - [ ] A new layout
+    - [ ] A TextView label and EditView for the
+      - [ ] Shoe Name
+      - [ ] Company
+      - [ ] Shoe Size
+      - [ ] Description
+    - [ ] A Cancel button with an action to navigate back to the shoe list screen
+    - [ ] A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model

+- [ ] Make sure you can’t go back to onboarding screens

+- [ ] In the Shoe List screen:

+    - [ ] Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels)
+    - [ ] Observe the shoes variable from the ViewModel
+    - [ ] Use DataBindingUtil to inflate the shoe_list layout
+    - [ ] Add a new layout item into the scrollview for each shoe.

+- [ ] Make the layouts look pretty.